microsoft/FluidFramework/packages/tools/fetch-tool/README.md

       --snapshotVersionIndex <number> : Index of the version to dump --saveDir <outdir>              : Save data of the snapshots and messages

+### Example

+- `node bin/fluid-fetch --saveDir test 'URL'`
+- You will need to get your URL from office.com.
+The URL will look something like https://www.office.com/launch/fluid/...'

 ## Example Output

 ### Messages Stats